orbitalquark/scintillua/README.md

 your Scintilla-based application, and how to use Scintillua as a standalone Lua library.

-As an example, you can drop Scintillua into an existing installation of [SciTE][], the SCIntilla based Text Editor, by moving Scintillua's *lexers/* directory into SciTE's installation directory, and then adding the following to your *SciTEUser.properties* (Windows), *.SciTEUser.properties* (Linux), or *SciTEGlobal.properties* (either) file:
+As an example, you can drop Scintillua into an existing installation of [SciTE][], the SCIntilla based Text Editor, by moving Scintillua's directory into SciTE's installation directory, renaming it simply *scintillua*, and then adding the following to your *SciTEUser.properties* (Windows), *.SciTEUser.properties* (Linux), or *SciTEGlobal.properties* (either) file:

-    import lexers/lpeg
+    import scintillua/scintillua

 Scintillua's Application Programming Interface [(API) documentation][] is also located in *docs/*.
-It provides information on how your Scintilla-based application can utilize Scintillua and communicate with it, and also how to write and utilize Lua lexers.
+It provides information on how to write and utilize Lua lexers.

 [user manual]: https://orbitalquark.github.io/scintillua/manual.html
 [SciTE]: https://scintilla.org/SciTE.html